muratk3n/thirdwave/en/README.md

 ---

-Li-on bats are 1.8 MJ/liter, so they arent even in the running, plus they weigh a ton, plane will nose dive, going that way 👎
+Li-on bats are 1.8 MJ/liter, so they arent even in the running.
+Plus they weigh a ton, plane will nose dive, going that way 👎

 ---